Nabeel-javaid/report/README.md

 - Interest that have not been accrued at the time of shutdown will result in a permanent loss of debt surplus i.e. income.
 This is intended as the alternative to charge interest on all troves would be too expensive.

-## i) Full representation of the project’s risk model
+## j) Full representation of the project’s risk model

 The OPUS protocol, like any decentralized finance (DeFi) platform, faces several categories of risk, including administrative, systemic, technical, and integration risks.
 Understanding and mitigating these risks are crucial for the security and efficiency of the protocol.